Deborah Roth, Founder and Managing Director

 Erin Bigelow, Creative Director

-Erin has been directing and producing benefit theater productions for over 15 years.
+Erin has been directing and producing benefit theater productions for over 18 years.
 She has been working with 4thU Artivists since 2009 when it launched as 4thU-VDay.
-Many of her credits have been directing the works of fellow artivist Eve Ensler including The Vagina Monologues, The Good Body and Emotional Creature.
+Many of her credits have been directing the works of fellow artivist, Eve Ensler, including The Vagina Monologues, The Good Body and Emotional Creature.
 Some of Erin’s other theater credits include Clue: A Dinner Theater, The Princess Bride: A Dinner Theater, The Laramie Project, Laramie: 10 Years Later, and Better Left Unsaid.
 Erin has worked as a television director and is an active member of the Directors Guild of America.
-She currently spends her weekdays as the Head Director of Production at Yahoo Studios!
+She currently spends her weekdays as the Deputy Head of Studios for Verizon.
 Erin’s passion is her work to end violence against all women and girls, because no one should have to live in fear.

 Melissa Naple, Corporate Sponsor Liaison